A-j-K/aws-ca-stuff/iot/test-device/README.md

 ## Running the IoT Device

+The following section can be found in the [AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-dc-testconn-provision.html#iot-dc-testconn-provision-aws).

+### Check AWS Creds

 The previous section was about setting up to execute the conatiner.
 Note that when the conatiner is run it is in foreground mode.
 To run multiple containers you will need multiple ssh/terminal windows to run each container in.

 To test our AWS creds were injected correctly we begin by running a test container:-
 ```